Saturday, June 9, 2007

 The title of the painting is For Nothin'.

 In the course of my visit, Doyle asked me to visit "the refreshment stand" for something to "inspire the muse."
 By which he meant go next door to the liquor store (package store, as we call them in New England) and get him a quart of vodka.
-I left out the back door, and observed on the walls that remnants remained of the used colors he used to fling out the back door after a day of painting, permanently staining the walls.
+I left out the back door, and observed on the walls that remnants remained of the used colors he used to fling out the back door after a day of painting, permanently staining the brick walls.

-By the stairs I saw how Doyle would have gotten to the refreshment stand had I not come by - his wheelchair.
+By the back stairs I saw how Doyle would have gotten to the refreshment stand had I not come by - his wheelchair.
 Diabetes is a mercilessly cruel disease which takes your life only after it has robbed you of everything else you have.
-Besides his sight Doyle has also lost his left foot.
+Besides his sight Doyle has also lost part of his left foot.

 In decades past this area behind Doyle's gallery was an infamous party place.
 Believe it or not, sometimes even the cops used to stop by to chat, indifferent to the wild scenes that often took place there on an almost nightly basis.
 Today it is deserted.